plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 <img src="{{ site.url }}/assets/clean-architecture/Interactor.Controller.Presenter.png" class="dynimg"/>

-From that we can already see that controllers and presenters live in the "interface adpaters" circle (green) which gives a strong hint: they are adapters only - and we don't want to have adapers much of logic right?
+From that we can already see that controllers and presenters live in the "interface adapters" circle (green) which gives a strong hint: they are adapters only - and we don't want to have adapters much of logic right?

 Let me zoom a little bit out of the picture to get the full context.